M.Ed. in Professional Studies in Language Immersion Education

 - Though the salary increase with a master's degree will vary by district and state, Minnesota teachers are on the higher end of the payscale.
-Median Minnesota teacher salaries was $59,820 in 2016 [BLS]
+Median Minnesota teacher salaries were $56,560 in 2019 [BLS].

 - Once a teacher is employed, there is much more mobility that comes with a Master's.
 Teachers with advanced degrees can be promoted to school administration positions and can become mentors to other teachers based upon specific graduate training.

 The Core Curriculum covers instruction, assessment and implementation of dual language and immersion education.
 Courses are offered online, in the evenings, and during the summer.
 To see the curriculum requirements in detail visit the course catalog under M.Ed.
 Professional Studies and look under the subplan “Language Immersion Education”.